maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 * **<a href="http://ec2-35-163-249-3.us-west-2.compute.amazonaws.com:8010/documentation?tags=getInvoiceInfo" target="_blank">Try it out here</a>**

 ## VII.
-Pay invoice  ##
+Pay Invoice  ##

-Client will be able to approve invoices.
-With this action invoice notification will be approved, merchant's DFSP will be notified and it will mark merchant's invoice as approved.
-Once the payment process is finished the merchant will automatically receive invoice payment notification.
+This API will be used by the client's application to request a payment for the invoice.
+Upon successful payment, merchant's DFSP will mark the invoice as paid and the merchants application should get an invoice payment notification (outside the scope of the current document).

-### Api description
+### API Description
 ----

 * **URL**